-The 31.
-December 1703 Japan was stroke by a strong earthquake (with an estimated intensity of 8 after the Mercalli-scale), in Edo most of the buildings constructed of wood collapsed.
+December 31, 1703 Japan was hit by a strong earthquake (with an estimated intensity of 8 after the Mercalli-scale), in Edo most of the buildings constructed of wood collapsed.
 More than 6.500 people were killed by a flood wave, which caused havoc in the bay of Sagami and on the peninsula of Boso.
 This earthquake and its aftermath effects, like flood and fire, killed estimated 150.000 people.

-One of the most remembered earthquakes struck Tokyo on the 11.
-November 1855 (the Ansei-Edo earthquake), it was actually one of the most destructive shocks (with a magnitude of 7.3) that had ever afflicted the town, killing estimated 16.000 - 20.000 people.
+One of the most remembered earthquakes hit Tokyo on November 11, 1855 (the Ansei-Edo earthquake).
+It was one of the most destructive quakes (with a magnitude of 7.3), killing estimated 16.000 - 20.000 people.
 From this event many woodblock art prints still exist, displaying the destruction and telling of the despair of the survivors.

 Fig.3. and 4.
 Anonymous contemporary woodcuts of Edo before and after the great 11 November 1855 magnitude 7.3 Ansei-Edo earthquake, from KITAHARA et al. 2003.

-On October 28, 1891, the agricultural Nobi region of Japan, north of the city of Nagoya, experienced an earthquake of magnitude 8.
-Modern buildings made of bricks as wooden traditional houses were heavenly damaged or collapsed, hundreds of thousands became homeless and 7.000 people were killed.
+October 28, 1891, the agricultural Nobi region, north of the city of Nagoya, experienced an earthquake of magnitude 8.
+Modern buildings made of bricks as wooden traditional houses were heavily damaged or collapsed, hundreds of thousands became homeless and 7.000 people were killed.

-During the second half of the 19th century and beginning of the 20th, scientific research on earthquakes became rapidly established in Japan.
+During the second half of the 19th and early 20th century scientific research on earthquakes became rapidly established in Japan.

 Fusakichi Omori (1868-1923), director of the Seismological Institute of Japan, studied the occurrence of earthquakes around Tokyo and wrote in 1922: